nus-cs2103-AY2122S1/ip/docs/README.md

 Expected outcome: The specified task in the list is marked as completed, with an X being checked beside.

 ```
-Nice!
-I've marked this task as done:
+Okay, I've marked this task as done:
 [D][X] CS2103T IP Submission (by Sep 17 2021)
 ```